neliodass/neliodass/README.md

 🎓 Computer Science student at Cracow University of Technology
 💻 Member of Genesys student research group
-🎮 Game developer skilled in Godot, currently learning Unreal Engine
-🤖 Enthusiast of Machine Learning and Web Development
+🎮 Game developer skilled in Godot, currently learning Unity 🤖 Enthusiast of Machine Learning and Web Development

 ---